SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_570ENC-HW-X19+XS.md

 The 570J2K-HW-X19 can be managed via integrated HTTP web interfaces as well as SNMP management via Frame Controller.

-This driver Evertz 570ENC-HW-X19+XS only monitors the **MIBs available for the Encoder** of the Evertz 570J2K-HW-X19 devices.
+This connector Evertz 570ENC-HW-X19+XS only monitors the **MIBs available for the Encoder** of the Evertz 570J2K-HW-X19 devices.

-This driver uses **SNMP** to poll data from Evertz 570ENC-HW-X19+XS based on the web interface layout.
+This connector uses **SNMP** to poll data from Evertz 570ENC-HW-X19+XS based on the web interface layout.

 ## About